AntiMicroX/antimicrox/README.md

                                    Value can be a controller index, name, or GUID.
     --startSet <number> [<value>]  Start joysticks on a specific set.
                                    Value can be a controller index, name, or GUID.
     -d, --daemon                   Launch program as a daemon.
+Use only on Linux.
     --log-level (debug|info)       Enable logging.
 Default: debug.
     --log-file <filename>          Choose a file for writing logs --eventgen (xtest|uinput)      Choose between using XTest support and uinput support for event generation.
+Use only if you have enabled xtest and uinput options on Linux or vmulti on Windows.
 Default: xtest.
     -l, --list                     Print information about joysticks detected by SDL.
+Use only if you have sdl library.
+You can check your controller index, name or
+                                   even GUID.